nomalocaris/DP-Star/README.md

+## Paper Title

+M. E. Gursoy, L. Liu, S. Truex and L. Yu, "Differentially Private and Utility Preserving Publication of Trajectory Data," in *IEEE Transactions on Mobile Computing*, vol. 18, no. 10, pp. 2315-2329, 1 Oct.
+2019, doi: 10.1109/TMC.2018.2874008.

+## Introduction

 This repo is the simulation of DP-Star.
 DP-Star is a methodical framework for publishing trajectory data with differential privacy guarantee as well as high utility preservation.

-M. E. Gursoy, L. Liu, S. Truex and L. Yu, "Differentially Private and Utility Preserving Publication of Trajectory Data," in *IEEE Transactions on Mobile Computing*, vol. 18, no. 10, pp. 2315-2329, 1 Oct.
-2019, doi: 10.1109/TMC.2018.2874008.

 ### Installation